Organization of an Infantry Company

 October 1918 to November 1918

-In the last two months of the war, the infantry squad was done away with entirely.
+At the end of the war, the infantry squad was to be done away with entirely.
 Instead, a section was now composed of 3 combat groups.
 This change acted to both consolidate the number of effectives in a company and concentrate their fire-power.
 It was the last stage of evolution: a small, mobile force which was highly adaptive and well armed.
+Although this organizational change was not widely implemented before the war came to an end.

 Section